cbusillo/BD_to_AVP/README.md

 ## Introduction

-This tool processes 3D video content from Blu-ray discs, ISO images, or MKV files, creating a final video file compatible with the Apple Vision Pro.
+This tool processes 3D video content from Blu-ray discs, ISO images, MKV files, or mts files, creating a final video file compatible with the Apple Vision Pro.
 It uses FFmpeg, MakeMKV, and Wine for video extraction, audio transcoding, and video stream merging to convert from Mpeg 4 MVC 3D video to MV-HEVC 3D video.
 The tool also injects 360° metadata into the video file for spatial media playback.
 You have the option of AI upscaling the video to 4K resolution and AI OCR of subtitles.
+The videos will play directly in the Files app on the AVP.

 ## Screenshots